eliud-kagema/week-ankan-names/README.md

 # Ankan Names Generator

 ## Project Summary
-Within this repository, you'll find a JavaScript, HTML and CSS project that calculates a users birthday and calculates the day of the week they were born and checks on the gender to determine their Ankan Name
+Within this repository, you'll find a JavaScript, HTML and CSS project that picks a user birthday  and calculates the day of the week they were born and checks on the gender to determine their Ankan Name

 ## Live Site